Deepika-Pavundoss/Stress-Level-Detection-using-IoT-and-ML/README.md

 # Stress Level Detection using IoT amd Machine Learning

+According to a cardiac surgeon, it is difficult to predict age from heart rate as it is nonlinear, but we can use a person’s heartbeat to predict whether that person is fit, unfit and overtrained or not, provided we have that person’s age.
+Based on heartbeat we can predict whether a person is in Stress or not.
+Stress is one of the main factors that are affecting millions of lives.
+Thus, it is important to inform the person about his unhealthy lifestyle and even alarm him/her before any acute condition occurs.
+To detect the stress beforehand we have used heartbeat rate, spO2, body temperature, limb movement and sleeping hours as the parameters.
+Based on these attribute values we have trained and tested our ML model using various algorithms like Random Forest, Decision Tree, Logistic Regression and Support Vector Machine to get the best accuracy for our dataset.
+We obtained and created a test dataset from the sensor values and tested our model for real time data.
+We have used appropriate algorithms to get increased accuracy and predict the stress level.
+Internet of Things (IoT) along with Machine Learning (ML) is used to alarm the situation when the person is in real risk.
+ML is used to predict the condition of the patient and IoT is used to communicate the patient about his/her acute stress condition.

 ## Modules of Stress Detector
 1. Data acquistion
 2. Data pre-processing